groupserver/buildout/docs/groupserver-install.rst

 Dependencies
 ============

-The installation script for Ubuntu will install all the libraries listed below (see `Run the Installer`_).
+The installation script for Ubuntu will install all the programs and libraries listed below (see `Run the Installer`_).
 The packages that are required to install GroupServer are listed for Ubuntu, CentOS, and RedHat Enterprise Linux.

 +-------------+--------------------------------------------------------+
 |             | Packages                                               |